aiorazabala/qmethod/docs/Cookbook.md

 If you *do not* have one synthetic table as above, but only individual, **raw** Q sorts, you can use the `import.q.sorts()` function to build such a matrix with items as rows, and participants as columns.
 For more information, see the page on [data management](./Data-management).

+_Note:_ You can also [introduce the data directly in R](https://www.dummies.com/article/technology/programming-web-design/r/how-to-create-a-data-frame-from-scratch-in-r-175059/).
+The way to do it is excluded from this cookbook because it is covered elsewhere in introductory courses for R.

 ***